 With such a long history of educating young people in London, it comes as no surprise that former Westminster City School pupils have gone on to enjoy success in their careers.

 We love hearing what our alumni have been doing since leaving Westminster City School.
 Each month, we are inviting a member of our alumni community to share their story of life since Palace Street.

-Below are a selection of some of our higher profile Old Boys:
+Below are a selection of some of our higher profile alumni:

 - John Boyega, (born 17 March 1992), a British-Nigerian actor, known for his role in the recent Star Wars films.

-- Wes Streeting, (born 21 January 1983), a Cambridge graduate and MP for Ilford North, now Shadow Minister for Schools.
+- Wes Streeting, (born 21 January 1983), a Cambridge graduate and MP for Ilford North, Shadow Secretary of State for Child Poverty since 2021.